Propiska in the Soviet Union: Modern usage

 Following the collapse of the Soviet Union, the propiska system was officially abolished.
+Several former Soviet republics, such as Belarus, Kyrgyzstan, and Russia, chose to keep their propiska systems, or at least a scaled-down version of them.

-The Russian Supreme Court has ruled the propiska to be unconstitutional on several occasions since the fall of communism and it is considered by human rights organizations to be in direct violation of the Russian constitution, which guarantees freedom of movement.
-Several former Soviet republics, such as Belarus, Ukraine, Kyrgyzstan, and Russia, chose to keep their propiska systems, or at least a scaled-down version of them.
+The Supreme Court of Russia has ruled the propiska to be unconstitutional on several occasions since the fall of communism and it is considered by human rights organizations to be in direct violation of the Russian constitution, which guarantees freedom of movement.
 Russia changed propiska to registration, though the word propiska is still widely used to refer to it colloquially.

-Citizens must register if they live in the same place for 90 days (Belarusian citizens in Russia and vice versa, 30 days).
+Citizens must register if they live in the same place for 90 days.
+For Belarusian citizens in Russia and vice versa, it is 30 days.
 There are two types of registration, permanent and temporary.
 A place of permanent registration is indicated on a stamp made in an internal passport, and a place of temporary registration is written on a separate paper.
 Living in a dwelling without a permanent or temporary registration is considered an administrative offence.

 Registration is used for economic, law enforcement and other purposes, such as accounting for social benefits, housing and utility payments, taxes, conscription, and medical care.

 Today, registration plays little role in questions of property.
 In Soviet times, for example, if after a marriage, a wife was registered in accommodation her husband rented from the state, in case of divorce, she could obtain some part of her husband's place of residence for her own usage.
 In modern Russia, this was mostly abandoned due to apartment privatisation, but if a person has no other place to live, he still cannot be evicted without substitution, acting as a powerful deterrent for registering others on their property title.